legal stuff Impressum Datenschutz kaliber .38 - krimis im internet

 From the Publisher:

-Bletchley Village is dominated by a stately home turned Hospice, thanks to the billionaire, Morris Bletchley, the American owner of a chain of fast food eateries.
-He is also the grandfather of two small children who died mysteriously at Bletchley House years before.
+The village itself is dominated by a stately home turned hospice (providential for Detective Sergeant Alfred Wiggins), thanks to the billionaire Morris Bletchley, the American developer of a chain of fast food eateries and owner of Seabourne.

-Macalvie's past, Plant's past, and the tragic past of the Bletchleys, converge at the end with Richard Jury, who comes to set things right.
+Macalvie's past, Plant's past, and the tragic past of the Bletchleys converge at the end with Richard Jury, who comes to help set things to rights.
+The Lamorna Wink once again confirms Martha Grimes as "one of the masters of the genre" (Newsweek).

 Martha Grimes: The Lamorna Wink.
 A Richard Jury Mystery.
 Viking, ISBN: 0670888702 (October, 1999), 368 p., $22.95.